I don’t know where to go from here. To be honest I’m having trouble trying to figure out how to write this post in a way which makes sense.

 I have Ideas of things I might want to do if I could only filter out the millions upon billions upon trillions of other possibilities of things I could also be, or should be, doing.
 However, since I cannot filter out these other endless ideas, I never get round to sustaining, or even starting, almost any of these Ideas I have.
 I didn’t even get round to writing this post, the seed of which had germinated in my mind a while ago, until I arrived home where I could concentrate, because away from home I’m basically useless and never get anything productive done.

-Perhaps it is the AS, but then it could equally be me being lazy, indecisive, and ungrateful for the privileged position I’m in.
-Furthermore, I am the only one I know with this endless choice, the theoretical freedom to do anything, that I feel like my inability to actually Make Something of myself is utterly wasted on me, when it could be bestowed upon plenty of people I know far more deserving of such a thing.
+I am the only one I know with this endless choice, the theoretical freedom to do anything, that I feel like my inability to actually Make Something of myself is utterly wasted on me, when it could be bestowed upon plenty of people I know far more deserving of such a thing.

 It brings to mind the Robert Frost poem, The Road Not Taken.